Error dialog pop up in RC3 when closing the ImageJ window after workflow execution.

-#8 Updated by Derik Barseghian almost 9 years ago
+#8 Updated by Derik Barseghian about 9 years ago

 This seems relevant:

-#11 Updated by Derik Barseghian almost 9 years ago
+#11 Updated by Derik Barseghian about 9 years ago

 So to sum up: Short of patching the ImageJ code, I'm not sure how to fix this.
 From my understanding the problem is just that ImageJ gives an error message when you try to close it (can't save IJ_Prefs.txt because it tries to write into the Kepler directory, which user doesn't have access to) and this is annoying.
 The ImageJ website says ImageJ needs to be installed in a place writable by the user.
 The workflow runs fine, and displays its result with ImageJ, and subsequent runs (and in subsequent sessions of kepler) of the workflow work as well.
 Can non-admin users live with the annoyance of this error dialog for now?
 I vote to bump this bug post 2.0.

-#14 Updated by Christopher Brooks almost 9 years ago
+#14 Updated by Christopher Brooks about 9 years ago

 Bug 5066 was a duplicate of this bug.